With structural attachment associations, you can quickly find which network features are connected to features from the structure network.

 About structural attachment associations

 A structural attachment association allows the modeling of supporting structures and attachments in a network.
-Often, a utility needs to report what structural features, such as poles, are associated with a subnetwork, or it may need to locate a manhole where a piece of a critical device can be reached.
-Structures are not part of the network for purposes of tracing the resource, but there is a need to quickly identify and list structures that are attached to network features.
+Often, a utility needs to report what structural features, such as poles, are associated with a subnetwork, or it may need to locate a manhole where a critical piece of equipment can be reached.
+Structures are not part of the network for purposes of tracing the resource, but there is a need to quickly identify and list structures that have network features attached to them.
 Structural attachments logically associate structure features with other features in a utility network.
 These associations allow you to model the relationship between structures that support equipment and associated assets that are attached.
 For example, a pole can serve as the structure, with a transformer as the attachment.

 - A structure can have many attachments (for example, a pole with a transformer, ground, riser, and arrester attached to it).